duneanalytics/docs/docs/spellbook/reference/testing.md

+# Testing

-# 🧪 Define a unit test for your spell.
+How to define a unit test for your spell.

 Writing a [test](https://docs.getdbt.com/docs/building-a-dbt-project/tests) before I write my spell?
 What is this software engineering?
 Is this language even Turing Complete?!